Tell us here.

 “The LURE program provided the opportunity to do independent research, which is not something you get at a large undergraduate university,” she says.
 “Having that freedom to autonomously design projects was so valuable.”

-Sarah came to Lakeland College as a self-described “small-town girl” who liked being close to home.
+Sarah came to Lakeland University as a self-described “small-town girl” who liked being close to home.
 After graduating in 2011, she competed for and won a prestigious National Science Foundation pre-doctoral fellowship at UW-Madison.
 She someday wants to be a professor of biology at a small, liberal arts school like Lakeland.

 “Honestly, I wouldn’t be where I am today without Lakeland and the guidance I received there,” she adds.
 “The professors were always willing to go out of their way to discuss academic matters, career paths, anything.
-I would tell anyone, ‘Go to Lakeland College!’
+I would tell anyone, ‘Go to Lakeland University!’
 The experience you have there can’t be had anywhere else.”